The herbalists holy grail – Black Lotus

 The competition is not quite as high on this route, as on the previous two.
 In general, the Burning Steppes is a very underrated zone.
 It has high level ores and herbs for farmers and there are usually not many people here, since it doesn’t have a lot of quests.

 Silithus would be my last choice for farming Black Lotus.
 While the competition is usually quite low here, many of the spawns are in elite areas, making is very difficult for solo players to farm them.
 If you can find a couple of friends though, it can be very profitable.
-The Black Lotus spawns in the elite areas will be up far more frequently.
 Just split the gold evenly 🙂